smokeyScraper/Devr.AI/README.md

 -   **Response Generation**
     -   Synthesizes all gathered information into a coherent response
     -   Personalizes response based on user profile and conversation history
-    -   Applies platform-specific formatting (Discord embeds, GitHub comments, etc.)
+    -   Applies platform-specific formatting (Discord embeds)

 -   **Memory Management**
     -   Checks if conversation summarization is needed (after 15+ interactions or timeout)